Unboxed-Software/solana-course/content/token-program.md

 Lets call the function in `main` using the `mint` and `tokenAccount` created previously.

-Note that we must adjust the `amount` for the decimal precision of the mint.
+Note that we have to adjust the input `amount` for the decimal precision of the mint.
 Tokens from our `mint` have a decimal precision of 2.
-If we only specify `100` as the input amount, then only `1` token will be minted to our token account.
+If we only specify 100 as the input `amount`, then only 1 token will be minted to our token account.

 ```tsx
 async function main() {